vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 You should charge the customer when the product or service is delivered.
 That is usually when the product is shipped.

-According to Norwegian regulations you should _not_ capture a payment until the product or service is provided to the customer.
+According to Norwegian regulations you must _not_ capture a payment until the product or service is provided to the customer.
 See [Forbrukerkjøpsloven §38](https://lovdata.no/lov/1988-05-13-27/§49) (in Norwegian):